sQUlearn/squlearn/docs/user_guide/operators.rst

 Obtained derivatives of the expectation values
 ----------------------------------------------

-.. currentmodule:: squlearn.expectation_operator.expectation_operator_derivatives
+.. currentmodule:: squlearn.observable.observable_derivatives

-In sQUlearn it is also possible to evaluate the derivatives of expectation operators as for example needed during the training of the QNN.
+In sQUlearn it is also possible to evaluate the derivatives of observables as for example needed during the training of the QNN.
-This is possible with the class :class:`ExpectationOperatorDerivatives`.
+This is possible with the class :class:`ObservableDerivatives`.
-The derivatives are calculated with respect to the parameters of the expectation operator.
+The derivatives are calculated with respect to the parameters of the observable.

 **Example: first-order derivative of the Ising Hamiltonian**

 .. code-block:: python

-    from squlearn.expectation_operator import IsingHamiltonian,ExpectationOperatorDerivatives
+    from squlearn.observable import IsingHamiltonian,ObservableDerivatives
     op = IsingHamiltonian(num_qubits=3)
-    print(ExpectationOperatorDerivatives(op).get_derivative("dop"))
+    print(ObservableDerivatives(op).get_derivative("dop"))

 To calculate the variance of an operator, the squared operator can be used.